About Teerk Roo Ra

 Teerk Roo Ra was dedicated under the Nature Conservation Act 1992 as a national park and conservation park in December 2007.
 The Queensland Parks and Wildlife Service has worked towards preserving the island’s historic remains and artefacts and managing visitor access to the island.

-Today Teerk Roo Ra National Park and Regional Park is jointly managed by the Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC) and the Department of National Parks, Sport and Racing.
+Today Teerk Roo Ra National Park and Conservation Park is jointly managed by the Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC) and Queensland Parks and Wildlife Service (QPWS).
 Quandamooka and departmental officers’ are working together to protect the islands cultural and natural values for the benefit of all the people of Queensland.

 For more information about Teerk Roo Ra, contact: